bkw777/NODE_DATAPAC/README.md

 Everything else works the same as normal DATAPAC/RAMPAC.

-The extra 512k is actually sort of just a bonus side-effect of needing to use the 1M sram chip just to get the `#CE1` and `CE2` chip-enable pins.
-Even if the extra space were totally unusable it would probably be worth it to use the same chip anyway just to get 512k.

-Uses the fewest possible parts and largest possible chip packages to make it as easy as possible to hand-solder (without making the card any larger than the minimum needed to accomodate the bus connector and the battery holder).

 All of the caps are optional.
 The DATAPAC has several more chips and doesn't have a single cap anywhere.
 The 1u caps are just overkill decoupling, there on principle because there is room on the pcb so why not.
 The 47u caps provide about 20 seconds of grace period to change the battery without losing data.
+The spacing of the parts allows to add up to 8 more 47u caps solderd to the sides & top of the 2 original.

 You don't actually need any grace period to change the battery, just chage the battery while the card is connected to the computer, with the computer turned off.
-The 102 or 200 supplies memory power at ALL times, even while turned off, even with no AA's installed, until the internal memory battery dies.
+The computer supplies memory power at ALL times, even while turned off, even with no AA's installed, until the internal memory battery dies.

-You can also go the other way and add more of the same 47u caps soldered to the sides of the initial 2 if you want more grace period.
-You can actually get as many as 10 total in there.
-The spacing of the parts intentionally allows the possibility to add more caps to left, right, & center of the initial 2, and another row of 5 on top of that.
-(If you take it to that extreme, add glue to support the brick from ripping up the 4 little solder pads.)

 Installed on a TANDY 102
 ![](ref/MiniNDP_on_102.jpg)